vivian-kang/javatron-airdrop/README.md

 </p>

 ## Introduction
-This is a demo project for exporting data when node is running.
+This is a demo project for exporting TRX and TRC20 token data when node is running.
 This project is based on java-tron GreatVoyage-v4.4.3(Pythagoras).
 And added exporting data related codes.

 ## What new code have been added
-1. Add a new http api to set the block height and block timestamp
+1. Add a new http api to set the block height ("block_number") and block timestamp ("timestamp")  at which the node will export data. an opition config item is "start_block_height", it is used to set the start block height for scanning TRC20 token hoder

    https://github.com/vivian-kang/java-tron-airdrop/blob/main/framework/src/main/java/org/tron/core/services/http/FullNodeHttpApiService.java#L293
    https://github.com/vivian-kang/java-tron-airdrop/blob/main/framework/src/main/java/org/tron/core/services/http/ExportAccountServlet.java